adrianaska0/midterm/README.md

 ## Environment Variables
-Enviornment variables in this instacne were utilzes to specify the data directory for the `.csv` files.
+Enviornment variables in this instacne were utilzed to specify the data directory for the `.csv` files.
+Information like this is sometimes different from machine to machine and may even be a sensitive data.
+That is why it is stored in the `.env` file.
 ![image](https://github.com/user-attachments/assets/4094238a-fff1-40f5-a901-8848c9385ab6)
 ![image](https://github.com/user-attachments/assets/8362689a-d6d3-43af-8fb3-8ab6da9664d2)
 ![image](https://github.com/user-attachments/assets/e56d2d16-f160-495c-9512-5dfe89b87da1)